 From humble hippie origins in 1975, the iconic Red Hill Community Market has grown into Craft Markets Australia, with multiple statewide locations offering handcrafted wares and seasonal produce at fair prices.
-Leading up to Christmas, Red Hill markets run on December 1, before Yarra Glen Racecourse Market on December 2 and at twilight on December 8.
-Mornington Racecourse Market is on December 9 and at twilight December 15, each with more than 300 stalls confirmed.
+In the lead-up to Christmas, markets run throughout December, including a Mornington Racecourse Market at twilight on 15 December.

 Artsy little Castlemaine shows off its skills at these popular makers’ markets, with a special twilight edition on December 14.
 More than 60 Central Victorian artisans including silversmiths, illustrators and ceramicists will display their creations, while roving performers entertain and food stalls entice.
 If that’s not enough market for you, Castlemaine’s Wesley Hills Community Market pops up every Saturday throughout December with all-local goods.